onlineconf/onlineconf/README.md

 ### /onlineconf/suspended

 `/onlineconf/suspended` suspends sending of configurations to managed servers if the value is true (the type is not `Null` and the value is not `""` and not `"0"`).
 Can be used to edit multiple parameters in one transaction.
 The beginning of a transaction is setting the parameter to true, the end - to false.
 It is also useful to test dangerous configuration modifications on a small subset of managed servers.

+### /onlineconf/ephemeral-ip

+`/onlineconf/ephemeral-ip` contains a list of networks where IP addresses are assigned dynamically and are valid only during a service lifetime (in Kubernetes cluster, for example).
+Reverse DNS query and monitoring are skipped for these networks.

 ## Reading a configuration from an application